← Blog

 In a traditional benchmark, a model might simply generate a generic explanation of the escalation policy based on a PDF.
 In an MCP evaluation, the agent must actually perform the end-to-end workflow:

-When an agent fails this task, the "why" matters immensely.
-Model A might retrieve the wrong order (Tooling failure), while Model B identifies the delay correctly but triggers the escalation tool without verifying the policy conditions (Reasoning/Policy failure).
+When an agent fails this task, the “why” matters immensely.
+Model A might retrieve the wrong order (tooling failure), while Model B identifies the delay correctly but triggers the escalation tool without verifying the policy conditions (reasoning/policy failure).
 These require completely different training fixes.
 Toloka’s MCP evaluations capture these nuances and label them explicitly.
-That is the difference between knowing an agent failed and having a technical roadmap to fix it.
+For a broader look at how policy-aware evaluation works across different agent domains, see our tau-bench extension research.

 Who MCP evals are for: the value of diagnostic signal